ibm-cloud-docs/instructlab/about.md

 {{site.data.keyword.instructlab_full}} is a business-ready, private, and secure generative AI solution powered by Red Hat Enterprise Linux AI.

-In this product preview, selected accounts can work with their IBM account teams to optimize their Generative AI use cases for accuracy and cost efficiency.
-Reach out to your IBM account team for more information.

 For more information, review the following links.

 - [What is AI?](https://www.ibm.com/think/topics/artificial-intelligence){: external}